 This surface area lets the charcoal adsorb large amounts of other substances (meaning they stick to the surface of it).
 Inside your body, it can whisk chemicals and toxins out of your system.
 When applied to teeth, it encourages plaque, bacteria, and other particles to cling to it so they are all rinsed off together.

-Note that teeth-whitening charcoal can only remove stains from the surface of your teeth.
-These are often caused by deep-colored foods and drinks, including:
+Note that teeth-whitening charcoal can only remove stains from the surface of your teeth — although studies show that any whitening may be questionable.
+Surface stains are often caused by deep-colored foods and drinks, including:

 Charcoal in any form won't make your teeth whiter than they naturally are.
 If your teeth are naturally quite yellow or have become discolored because of medication or a health condition, you'll need to try another form of whitening.

 It's completely safe to ingest small amounts of activated charcoal.
-It is commonly used to treat cases of poisoning as it is so good at absorbing toxins before they enter the blood stream.
-It is also featured on the World Health Organisation’s list of essential medicines, so there should be no question over its safety.
+It is commonly used to treat cases of poisoning as it is so good at absorbing toxins before they enter the bloodstream.

 Activated carbon is also used in a number of everyday products and processes such as water filters and the decaffeination of coffee.
 You probably make use of it every day without even realizing it.

-When it comes to using it on teeth, some concerns have been raised about its abrasive nature.
-Charcoal is effective at removing surface stains on teeth, but there is also a risk that it will erode enamel, too.
+When it comes to brushing teeth with charcoal, especially if you want to whiten teeth with activated charcoal, some concerns have been raised about its abrasive nature.
+Charcoal is effective at removing surface stains on teeth, but there is also a risk that using charcoal to whiten teeth will erode enamel, too.
 Our tooth enamel can't replenish itself, so it's not a good idea to keep scratching away at it.